 “Army Aviators are going to love this engine,” said Craig Madden, president of ATEC and a former Army aviator.
 “What this means is that this engine will provide superior system responsiveness to pilot commands, resulting in immediate and precise power setting changes and ease of operation.
 This will reduce pilot workload and allow aviators to focus on the mission, not the aircraft.
 ATEC’s T900 architecture meets or exceeds Army requirements using current, state-of-the-art materials, without the pilot or maintainer having to be concerned about unproven materials that are not yet ready for production and field use.”

 “For the Army maintainers, the T900 will offer many advantages over the current engine,” said Mike Doyle, director of logistics for ATEC and former U.S. Air Force Chief Master Sergeant.
 “Leveraging ATEC’s strong and diverse portfolio of member company engines, the T900 provides next-generation modular design with four completely independent and self-contained modules enabling easy removal and simplified maintenance tasks.
 The T900 will significantly reduce the required logistics footprint supporting the expeditionary forces of Army aviation.
-Building off 60 years of Army aviation experience, the T900 provides simpler maintenance procedures and more flexibility for commanders in the field.
+Building off a combined 160+ years of Army aviation experience, the T900 provides simpler maintenance procedures and more flexibility for commanders in the field.
 The T900’s dual-spool architecture also enables it to operate at cooler temperatures with less stress, which improves reliability.”

 “We have demonstrated in our PDR as well as our Phase I and Phase II proposals that ATEC has the most advanced, the most capable, and the lowest risk engine for Black Hawk and Apache helicopters,” said Wheeler.
 “The dual-spool engine architecture of the T900 offers superior performance, reliability, and growth relative to a comparable single-spool engine.
 It also offers several advantages for Future Vertical Lift Capability Set I aircraft.
 We stand ready to partner with the Army to provide and support an engine that meets the needs of Army Aviation for the next 50 years.”